 Gray, Allen, Overwatch, Grey Sparrow Press, November 1st, 2011, Hardcover and Paperback.
 ISBN-13:978-0983553007.
-Poet Allen Gray has given us an intimate view of war; a compendium of poems written with brevity and elegance–and words that generate the power of an IED; exploding the landscape of war.
+Poet Allen Gray gives us an intimate view of war; a compendium of poems written with brevity and elegance.
+His words generate the power of an IED exploding the landscape of war.
 Available here.

 Fox, Hugh, Approaching: Poems of Brazil, Portuguese and English, Grey Sparrow Press, October 16, 2011, ISBN-13:978-1466440562.
 Poetry Monograph.
-Poet Hugh Fox said, “Thirty plus years ago my wife, Bernadete, opened the door into total Brazilian culture and never closed it.”
-Hugh’s poems reflect the trends and times, written with a certain joie de vivre, even as he battled final stage cancer.
+Poet Hugh Fox said, “Thirty plus years ago my wife, Bernadete, opened the door into Brazilian culture and never closed it.”
+Fox’s poems reflect the trends and times, written with a certain joie de vivre, even as he battles final stage cancer.
 In Portuguese and English.
 Available here.

 Owens, Joseph Michael, Shenanigans!
 Grey Sparrow Press, February 1st, 2012, Finalist for the 2012/13 Canadian Indie Book Awards, Hardcover and Paperback.
 ISBN-13: 978-0983553014.
-Owens’s first book finds Benjamin “Benji” Palko simply trying to get by, to fly under life’s radar.
-But random events keep happening to those he cares about most that make him question what he thinks he knows along the way.
+Owens’s first book finds Benjamin “Benji” Palko simply trying to get by, flying under life’s radar.
+Recurring random events happen to those he cares about most.
+It makes him question what he thinks he knows along the way.
 At work, Ben gets entangled in a strange and humiliating coffee debacle that results in a trip to the Emergency Room.
 Later, Ben has a standoff with his dog over a routine toenail trimming.
-A bike ride in the Rocky Mountains turns into a learning experience in dressing climate-appropriate.
+A bike ride in the Rocky Mountains turns into a learning experience in dressing climate-appropriately.
 Ben’s nunchucks-wielding neighbor provides an odd sense of calm in the wake of a rash of home invasions.
 Available here.

 Atkinson, David.
 Bones Buried in the Dirt, River Otter Press, January 2, 2013, Hardcover and Paperback.
 ISBN-13: 978-0983553038.
 Atkinson’s first book features a young boy named Peter.
-Ranging from ages four to twelve, his stories focus on the moments in childhood that get buried in the mind but never get fully absorbed, the moments that constantly come to the surface later in life and shape identity.
-The result is a sonar picture of the individual Peter will become.
+Ranging from ages four to twelve, his stories focus on the moments in childhood that get buried in the mind but never get fully absorbed, the moments that constantly come to the surface later in life and shape identity, presenting a sonar picture of the individual Peter will become.
 Available here.
 In 2017, Atkinson won the Nebraska Book Award for Not Quite So Stories, published in 2016 by Literary Wonderlust.

 Singer, Ron, Look to Mountains, Look to Sea, River Otter Press, July 21, 2013, Hardcover and Paperback.
 ISBN-13:978-0983553052.
-Look to Mountains, Look to Sea” chronicles Ron Singer’s summer sojourns in Maine since 1969.
-The thirty-one poems are set in two very different milieux; Deer Isle, on Penobscot Bay, and Weld, in the western mountains.
+Look to Mountains, Look to Sea chronicles Ron Singer’s summer sojourns in Maine since 1969.
+The thirty-one poems are set in two very different milieu; Deer Isle on Penobscot Bay and Weld in the western mountains.
 The reader will enjoy Singer’s vivid sense of place and his mimicry of Maine’s acerbic, funny voices.
 Available here.

 Perchik, Simon, Almost Rain, River Otter Press, September 1, 2013, Hardcover and Paperback.
 ISBN-13:978-0983553069.
 Monograph published for Snow Jewel.
 “Perchik is the most widely published unknown poet in America.
 Though his untitled, idiosyncratic lyrics have been consistently appearing in magazines as diverse as The New Yorker and Exquisite Corpse for decades, his books have been hard to find… a poet who may well be our era’s Emily Dickinson…Often dense, often difficult, Perchik’s poems nevertheless lead to strange, unanticipated conclusions that usually reward the pursuit.”
 Library Journal.
 Available here.

 Kon, Desmond Zhicheng-Mingdé, Singular Acts of Endearment.
 Jointly published by Grey Sparrow Press and Squircle Line Press.
 October 1, 2014.
 It won the Beverly Hills International Book Award (for poetry and visionary fiction).
 The book placed with Silver for Inspirational Fiction at this year’s Living Now Book Awards in the US and was listed as a finalist for the Eric Hoffer awards.
-Listed by Asymptote’s Lee Yew Leong as Favourite Book of the Year on the portal Singapore Poetry.
+Listed by Asymptote’s Lee Yew Leong as his Favorite Book of the Year on the portal Singapore Poetry.
 Paperback.
 ISBN: 978-981-09-1341-0.
 Called “utterly engrossing” and “exhilarating” by Pushcart Prize recipient Valerie Sayers, Singular Acts of Endearment is an epistolary novel, authored by inaugural Gardens by the Bay writer-in-residence Desmond Kon Zhicheng-Mingdé.
 These are the letters of Jasmine Lee-Heschel, who watches her Ah Gong slowly die of liver cancer.
 A caretaker at a plant nursery, Ah Gong is bent on building a garden for their HDB flat.
 Jasmine’s caregiver task?
 To take Ah Gong to what small enclaves of nature still exist in Singapore.
 There’s, of course, a boy.
 And there’s Nina, who saw an angel.
-But everything stands still, like a tree in the middle of pasture.
-This book was chosen as 2014’s Favourite Book by Lee Yew Leong, editor of Asymptote.
+But everything stands still, like a tree in the middle of a pasture.
+This book was chosen as 2014’s Favorite Book by Lee Yew Leong, editor of Asymptote.
 Available here.

-Doug Holder, Last Night at the Wursthaus, New and Selected Poems, Grey Sparrow Press.
+Holder, Doug, Last Night at the Wursthaus, New and Selected Poems, Grey Sparrow Press.
 Grey Sparrow Press, September 1, 2017, Paperback.
 ISBN: 978-1974606269.
-Gloria Mindock, Editor of Červená Barva Press, said of Holder’s poetry, “The landscape has changed but the memories haven’t.
+Gloria Mindock, Editor of Červená Barva Press, said of Holder’s poetry, “The landscape has changed but the memories have not.
 Take a walk with these poems that bring back the old Harvard Square, Boston, and the Bronx.
-In one poem Holder writes, ‘I used to strain to hear bits of wisdom.’
+In one poem Holder writes, “I used to strain to hear bits of wisdom.”
 There is no strain here.
-Step back into time with the characters Doug Holder describes all contemplating their dead ends and new beginnings.”
+Step back in time with the characters Doug Holder describes, all contemplating their dead ends and new beginnings.”
 Available here.